C3 Classes Homeschool in Orange County

 Instructor: Laurie Weir

-NEW!
 Intro to Report Writing (Animal Report)

 This course is designed for students who are new to report writing.
 Students gain an understanding of finding information from different sources, basic note-taking, and using the information from the notes to write paragraphs.
 Included in this class are the elements of the traditional paragraph format: topic sentences, supporting sentences, details, and closing sentences.